-I offer proofreading, copy editing, and indexing services.
+I offer proofreading and copy editing services.

 The Secret to Happiness and Success“Greed is good,” said Gordon Gekko, played by Michael Douglas in the iconic movie Wall Street.
 Turns out, greed is not good.
 Beating the system and amassing material wealth may make an epic movie plot, but in real life, greed is the recipe for painful economic failure for business and society—and working men and women.All too often we are presented stories ab... read more

 The characters in Happy Like This are smart girls and professional women—social scientists, linguists, speech therapists, plant physiologists, dancers—who search for happiness in roles and relationships that are often unscripted or unconventional.
 In the midst of their ambivalence about marriage, monogamy, and motherhood and their struggles to accept and love their bodies, they look to other w... read more

 Have you ever been a fan of a show that was canceled abruptly or that killed off a beloved character unexpectedly?
 Or perhaps it was rebooted after a long absence and now you’re worried it won’t be as good as the original?
 Anyone who has ever followed entertainment closely knows firsthand that such transitions can be jarring.
 Indeed, for truly loyal fans, the loss can feel very real—even throw... read more

 In 2016, a female videogame programmer and a female journalist were harassed viciously by anonymous male online users in what became known as GamerGate.
 Male gamers threatened to rape and kill both women, and the news soon made international headlines, exposing the level of abuse that many women and minorities face when participating in the predominantly male online culture.
 Gaming Masculinity... read more